Wooden Katana( Full Guide)

 But be sure not to round over the ends, as they will come into contact with the hilt spacers and the pommel cap.
 This needs a hole drilled in the middle of one side so that a dowel pin can be glued.

 It’s time to glue everything together, using ample glue on all the mating surfaces.
-Start with one spacer, then add the hilt and then the other spacer. clamp this all together on the shank of the short sword, and allow the glue to dry.
+Start with one spacer, then add the hilt and then the other spacer.
+Clamp this all together on the shank of the short sword and allow the glue to dry.

 Once the glue is dry, remove all the clamps and check the handle.
 There will likely be glue that has oozed out in various places, and the parts may not fit perfectly together.

-Apply whatever finish is desired to the wooden katana.
+Apply whatever finish is desired.

 katana, wooden